 The editors of the JME bemoan the hostile reaction that their publication of this article received.
 They say:

 What is disturbing is not the arguments in this paper nor its publication in an ethics journal.
 It is the hostile, abusive, threatening responses that it has elicited.
 More than ever, proper academic discussion and freedom are under threat from fanatics opposed to the very values of a liberal society.

 Well, actually, this sort of response is quite normal from people who sense that on the arguments put forward, every person- whether they can ‘attribute to themselves basic value’ or not- is in the cross-hairs.
 My problem with the ‘hostile, abusive, threatening responses’ is that this implies to me that these people were surprised at what is being talked about, quite seriously, in our ‘ethics’ journals.
 They really shouldn’t be surprised.
 Nor is the right response to threaten.
-The right response is… open your eyes and understand what is going on around you, call for and demand the funding of every organization that advocates for such things, vote out of office every liberal- ASAP, while you still can and it still matters- even if this means one or two of your pet social programs may get cut; raise your children to be wise and discerning, and unbending when it comes to the protection of life.
-People like this must be opposed and resisted at every turn.
+The right response is… open your eyes and understand what is going on around you, call for and demand the defunding of every organization that advocates for such things, vote out of office every liberal–ASAP, while you still can and it still matters- even if this means one or two of your pet social programs may get cut; raise your children to be wise and discerning, and unbending when it comes to the protection of life.
+People on the other side of this issue must be opposed and resisted at every turn.
 Period.
-And if ever there comes a day when you are deprived of your ability to effectively defend yourself and your family- watch out.
+And if ever there comes a day when you are deprived of your ability to effectively defend yourself and your family–watch out.

 As a final note, recall this from the JME editor when he said that “proper academic discussion and freedom” was “under threat from fanatics opposed to the very values of a liberal society.”

 Here you see the editor himself characterizing these viewpoints as the ‘values of a liberal society.’
 Did you know that ‘the values of a liberal society’ are perfectly compatible with the frank and academic discussion of the snuffing out of the newly born?
 How about that, eh?